2016 United States Senate election in Indiana

 The 2016 United States Senate election in Indiana was held on November 8, 2016, to elect a member of the United States Senate to represent the State of Indiana.
 The election was held alongside the presidential election and 2016 Indiana elections.

-Republican incumbent Dan Coats, who served in the Senate since 2011 and previously from 1989 to 1999, ultimately chose to not seek reelection.
+Republican incumbent Dan Coats, who had served in the Senate since 2011 and previously from 1989 to 1999, ultimately chose to not seek reelection.
 U.S. Representative Todd Young won the May 3 Republican primary to succeed him, with former U.S. Representative Baron Hill winning the Democratic nomination.
-However, Hill withdrew from the race on July 11, with former Senator Evan Bayh entering the race to regain the seat, which he held from 1999 to 2011.
+However, Hill withdrew from the race on July 11, with former senator Evan Bayh entering the race to regain the seat, which he held from 1999 to 2011.

 The Indiana Democratic Party formally chose Bayh as Hill's replacement on July 22.
 Following his entry, Bayh was initially seen as the frontrunner in the race.
 However, during the campaign, he faced heavy criticism over his post-Senate career as a lobbyist, as well as questions about his residency in the state.
 Young ultimately won by a comfortable margin, defeating Bayh in the general election by 10 points.

 Background

-Republican Senator Dan Coats, who had served in the Senate since 2011, and previously from 1989 to 1999, stated that he planned to run for re-election, but in March 2014 his chief of staff said that Coats "has decided not to decide whether to run again until after the [2014] midterm elections".
+Republican Senator Dan Coats, who had served in the Senate since 2011, and previously from 1989 to 1999, stated that he planned to run for re-election, but in March 2014 his chief of staff said that Coats had "decided not to decide whether to run again until after the [2014] midterm elections".

 On March 24, 2015, Coats announced that he would not run for re-election, citing that he would be of advanced age (just under 80 years old) by the end of the 2017–2023 term, should he complete it.